Merry Christmas everyone!

 Click image to see the bundle

-Two of those bonus patterns are a Tapestry Crochet Holly Potholder and Tapestry Crochet Stocking Potholder that match this potholder.
+And just FYI, two of these patterns in the bundle are a Tapestry Crochet Holly Potholder and Tapestry Crochet Stocking Potholder that match this potholder.

 So be sure to check it out!